 Talks between the Conservative government and Labour opposition on an alternative Brexit deal resume today, with a meeting between Prime Minister Theresa May’s deputy, David Lidington, and Shadow Brexit Secretary Keir Starmer.

 This week’s talks, described as the final round, take place under conditions of acute crisis for May, with her dysfunctional government and party losing more than 1,300 council seats and control of 44 councils in last week’s local elections.
-With Labour making smaller losses and the pro-Remain Liberal Democrats and Greens benefitting, May and Labour leader Jeremy Corbyn stressed that the lesson was that the electorate want Brexit to be implemented.
+With Labour making smaller losses, Labour leader Jeremy Corbyn stressed that the lesson was that the electorate want Brexit to be implemented.

 However, such are the divisions over Brexit policy wracking both parties that these talks could flounder.
 Tensions surfaced again at the weekend, as the latest offer from May to Labour was leaked to the Sunday Times and other newspapers.